lhapaipai/symfony-vite-dev/docs/src/guide/troubleshooting.md

 - if you want to reduce the FOUC ([flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)), read the [Tips : css file as entrypoint](/guide/tips#css-files-as-entrypoint) page section.

 - Reference to asset files less than 4kb. **An exception has been thrown during the rendering of a template (assets "assets/images/small-asset-less-than-4kb.png" not found in manifest file "/path-to-your-project/public/build/manifest.json".)** if you reference an asset file of less than 4kb, Vite will have chosen by default to make its content inline.
-You will therefore not be able to reference this file using the twig `asset` function.
+You will therefore not be able to reference this file using the Twig `asset` function.

 ```twig
 <img src="{{ asset('assets/images/logo-symfony-less-4kb.png') }}">